What is a Lumpenball? The End of the Karneval Party!

 History of the Lumpenball

-Turns out the Lumpenball tradition is quite common during the Karneval Fasching Season.
-The first Lumpenball (also written Lumpeball in the Rhine-Necker region) was hosted by Karl Schewnder in 1872 at the Colosseum at Braunhirschengrun in the Rudolfsheim-Fünfhaus district.
-Despite being a way out of town, and off the beaten path for polite society, it became quite popular.
+The Lumpenball tradition is quite common during the Karneval Fasching Season.
+The first Lumpenball, also known as Lumpeball in the Rhine-Necker region, was hosted by Karl Schewnder in 1872 at the Colosseum in Braunhirschengrun, in the Rudolfsheim-Fünfhaus district.
+Despite being a way out of town and off the beaten path for polite society, it became quite popular.
 Herr Schwender even organized a shuttle service to bring his posh guests to the Ball.
-(And many people showed up to see the spectacle).
+And many people showed up to see the spectacle.

 Today, the Lumpenball/Ragball is not to be missed!